 How to make Indoor Plants look prettier with decorative Stones for House Plants

 The stones have the dual purpose of deterring irritating flies from nestling in the pot where they feed off the roots and destroying the plant.
 Cover the soil fully to block access.
 Decorative stones are part of the relatively new Nordic interior look – the Scandi Boho look.
-And they add hygge to the plant decor…a little plant glamour and a sense of cosiness and lived in feeling to a room filled with greenery.
+And they add hyggeto the plant decor…a little plant glamour and a sense of cosiness and lived in feeling to a room filled with greenery.
 Read also our post on Scandi hygge and how to live like ‘the happiest people in the world’ here.
-We’ve found that decorative stones are less available from smaller sellers, which is a pity as they really brighten up the look – Danish megastore Plantorama has the most phenomenal collection.
+We’ve discovered that decorative stones are less available from smaller sellers, which is a pity as they really brighten up the look – Danish megastore Plantorama has the most phenomenal collection.

 Plant Decoration Tips for the Balcony

 If you live in the city but have outdoor space – even the tiniest balcony or terrace – a well-placed plant will make it look more spacious and cosier.
 Indeed, how about turning it into your own mini-garden?
 Make the most of it, it’ll be a source of joy.
 Heather is one of our favourite outdoor plants because of its tough, natural look and striking white and lilac colours.
-If there’s a spare spot on the balcony floor, you can make it look even homelier by placing a small, long-leaved plant – for instance the Snake plant in the corner.
-If the space is just too small, consider getting a fastener which will hold the plant in place on the railing.
+If there’s a spare spot on the balcony floor, you can make it look even homelier by placing a small, long-leaved plant – for instance the snake plant in the corner.
+Is the space just too small, consider getting a fastener which will hold the plant in place on the railing.
 But think safety first, it may require a professional to fix it.

 Bathroom Plants that absorb Moisture